Marina Zoueva: As a coach and choreographer

 Zoueva retired from ice dancing at the end of the 1970s to become a choreographer.
 Her final assignment toward receiving her choreography degree at the National Theatre Institute in Moscow in 1982 was the creation of a routine for Ekaterina Gordeeva and Sergei Grinkov.
 Throughout the 1980s, she continued to choreograph for this elite pair, creating their programs to Moonlight Sonata, Vocalise, and Romeo and Juliet.
 In 1993, Gordeeva and Grinkov hired Zoueva to work with them again on their 1994 Olympics routines, and their collaboration continued until Grinkov's death in late 1995.
 Zueva then choreographed most of Gordeeva's solo programs through 2000.

 Zoueva left Russia in 1991 to work as a coach and choreographer in North America.
 She coached at the Arctic Figure Skating Club in Canton, Michigan, as part of the International Skating Academy.
 In 2001, she began a coaching partnership with Igor Shpilband.
 On 3 June 2012, she confirmed that they were no longer working together.
 In January 2019, she announced that she had relocated the International Skating Academy to the Hertz Arena in Estero, Florida.

-Zoueva has coached the following skaters: